mongodb-industry-solutions/hybrid-fhir-odl/README.md

 ## 🤝 Contributing

-This is a demonstration/reference implementation showing:
+This is a demonstration reference pattern showing:
 - FHIR R4 API design patterns
 - MongoDB document design for healthcare
 - Fast search with pre-computed indexes